AusDTO/dta-website/_posts/2017-05-04-pitfalls-of-performance-measurement.md

 title: "The pitfalls of performance measurement"
 category: [blog]
 tag: 'digital transformation'
-author:
+author: James Broadbent
-author-excerpt: "at the Digital Transformation Agency."
+author-excerpt: "James is the Engagement Lead for the Performance Dashboard at the Digital Transformation Agency."
-thumbnail: /images/blog-thumbnails/cloud_thumb.png
+thumbnail: /images/blog-thumbnails/Bridge_thumb.jpg
-hero-image: /images/blog-content/Cloud_hero.png
+hero-image: /images/blog-content/Bridge_hero.jpg
-searchexcerpt: "Measuring performance is pretty much a part of the workplace psyche these days, but do we take it for granted?
-Do we really understand why it’s important? "
+searchexcerpt: "We all thought we were doing a great job...how could this happen?"
 ---

+Measuring performance is pretty much a part of the workplace psyche these days, but do we take it for granted?
+Do we really understand why it’s important?

 The DTA’s Performance Dashboard is all about measurement, but it is important that the right things are measured at the right time — that product teams identify early in the process what metrics will show them how well they have met their users needs.